Let's Rethink This: A Pre-Tenure Story

 I suspect I know the answer to this question, but may I ask why rethinking my tenure publication requirement cannot be accommodated?

-If it’s helpful, another way to frame my request is that rather than reduce the minimum number of publications needed [for tenure] from 8 to 7, I am asking to count my collective accomplishments and contributions in the areas of outreach as a public intellectual and my leadership in DEI work thus far as equivalent to one scholarly publication.
+If it’s helpful, another way to frame my request is that, rather than reduce the minimum number of publications needed [for tenure] from 8 to 7, I am asking to count my collective accomplishments and contributions in the areas of outreach as a public intellectual and my leadership in DEI work thus far as equivalent to one scholarly publication.
 I have ample evidence that my work in these areas has taken the same, if not more, intellectual rigor to produce and maintain, and has had a much greater impact on my field, my colleagues, and the university than most of my previous publications in peer-reviewed journals.
 Moreover, this work sits outside of the general expectations or category of recognition called “service”.

 It is true that I could have negotiated these terms prior to agreeing to the appointment conditions I am now advocating to be altered, but making these arguments and attaining the necessary evidence to support them was not possible in 2014 [my first year on the tenure track], nor was it imaginable in the minds of the people who set the conditions for my appointment.

-It is also true that I could advocate for future such changes for incoming faculty once I’ve met the requirements for tenure, but that is the sort logic that perpetuates a culture of exclusion and marginalization within the academy and privileges white and males scholars at the expense of URM scholars.
+It is also true that I could advocate for future such changes for incoming faculty once I’ve met the requirements for tenure, but that is the sort of logic that perpetuates a culture of exclusion and marginalization within the academy and privileges white and male scholars at the expense of URM scholars.

-Finding a different way to recognize and value my unique contributions is not a necessary condition for me to earn tenure here, but it is deeply important for me to feel supported and valued at this institution.
-This is why my asks for a counter offer would primarily take place after the summer of next year, when my tenure case would all but be decided.
-I understand the anxiety associated with the reality that I have yet to reach the minimum number of publications, but I am confident I will achieve such in the next 17 months.
+Finding a different way to recognize and value my unique contributions is not a necessary condition for earning tenure here, but it is deeply important for me to feel supported and valued at this institution.
+This is why my asks for a counteroffer would primarily take place after the summer of next year, when my tenure case would all but be decided.
+I understand the anxiety associated with the reality that I have yet to reach the minimum number of publications, but I am confident I will achieve this in the next 17 months.
 I understand that perhaps you are not able or unwilling to consider addressing my concerns about how my contributions are understood and valued through this negotiation process beyond having absolute confidence that I will achieve tenure, but a large part of my consideration on which offer to accept hinges on my ability to imagine that my value to this department and institution is understood beyond the tenure process.
 Just as I must demonstrate my value to this institution beyond tenure, this institution must demonstrate that it understands that value.

-Thanks for you time and consideration.
+Thanks for your time and consideration.

 -Jonathan

-After that conversation, it was clear to me that those in power were not willing to confront the status quo in the way I needed them to and that not even the potential of me leaving the institution could bring this about.
+After that conversation, it was clear to me that those in power were not willing to confront the status quo in the way I needed them to and that not even the potential of my leaving the institution could bring this about.

 And then the bitterness set in.

-All the years of confronting the culture of white supremacy, of educating my colleagues on their individual racism and the racism of the institution, of tempering or otherwise swallowing my frustrations, of leading without credit or compensation, of being told to “be patient” for the change I wanted to see, of the gaslighting, microagressions, and outright hostility, came bubbling to the surface.
+All the years of confronting the culture of white narcissism, of educating my colleagues on their individual racism and the racism of the institution, of tempering or otherwise swallowing my frustrations, of leading without credit or compensation, of being told to “be patient” for the change I wanted to see, of the gaslighting, microagressions, and outright hostility, came bubbling to the surface.

-And then finally I remembered something very important I had forgotten during this process of trying to make this abusive relationship work; I had an offer from another institution.
+And then, finally, I remembered something very important I had forgotten during this process of trying to make this abusive relationship work; I had an offer from another institution.
 So, I finally said to myself the words I desperately needed hear: